IgniteUI/help-topics/topics/07_What's-New/01_Whats_New_In_2018_Volume2.md

 In Category Chart, you can use the Final Values annotation to show values of the last data point in your data source(s).
 This annotation is rendered as a colored box for each data source over the Y-Axis labels.

-You can find more information on the Final Value Annotation in the link:category-chart-annotation-and-interaction-layers.html#FinalValueLayer[Annotations and Interaction Layers topic].
+You can find more information on the Final Value Annotation in the following topic:

 #### Related Topic
 -   [Annotation and Interaction Layers](category-chart-annotation-and-interaction-layers.html#CategoryTooltipLayer)